JayeshKher/terminal_chatapp/README.md

-# This is a Terminal Based Chat app where u can experince chatfrom terminal
+*This is a Terminal Based Chat app where u can experince chat from terminal*